Our research is recognised locally, nationally and internationally and its reputation is built on professionalism and innovation.

 Membership and Collaboration

 The Institute is in active collaborative relationship with many (local, national and international) research centres, institutions and organisations.
 TILES is a member of the Criminology, Law and Police Studies Research Group (CLP) at the University of Tasmania.
-The CLP research group aims to pursue new and innovative collaborative research opportunities with scholars across several major disciplines.

 TILES is engaged in successful partnerships with the Department of Police, Fire and Emergency Management (DPFEM) and other organisations.